Far Westside, Syracuse: Landmarks

 When the village of Geddes joined the city in 1886, Major John P. Burnet, who owned a large farm on Tipperary Hill, gave a large hill top plot of land to Syracuse now known as Burnet Park with the condition that the city spend $6,000 to build roads and plant trees in this new city park.
 Burnet was satisfied with the city's efforts, and thus, in 1887, gave the city an additional plot of land, known as the Oak Grove, which is still full of oak trees, on the corner of South Avery Avenue and Whittier Avenue.

 The Far Westside includes Tipperary Hill, an Irish neighborhood that is known for its upside-down traffic signal.
 Additionally, Burnet Park and the Rosamond Gifford Zoo are within its limits.
-The Westcott Reservoir, an excellent sledding location, is also within its limits.

 The St. Patrick's Church Complex was listed on the National Register of Historic Places in 2012.
+In 1825, the initial members of the parish came from different counties in Ireland to labor on the Erie Canal and established themselves in Tipperary Hill.
+The inaugural mass was conducted on July 31, 1870, by Rev. Hugh Shields, the parish's first pastor, at Cool's Hall, situated at 101 Hamilton Street, alongside the Erie Canal.